Don't Park Illegally in Ubud, Bali! Electronic Ticketing System (ETLE) Launches in 2026: Fines, Road Sections, and Parking Guide

 Ubud Police Chief I Wayan Putra Antara also admitted that using shoulders and roads as free parking spaces is one of the direct causes of local traffic congestion.
 He stated that such enforcement actions will continue regularly in the future.

-It’s worth mentioning that before taking action, the police specifically reminded law enforcement officers to remain calm.
+It’s worth noting that before taking action, the police specifically reminded law enforcement officers to remain calm.
 In addition to issuing tickets, they should also explain to drivers the actual impact of illegal parking on traffic.
 I think this approach is correct—relying solely on fines isn’t enough.
-Only by making people truly understand that ‘your parking method has left hundreds of cars behind you unable to move’ can we have a chance to change habits.
+Only by helping people truly understand that ‘your parking method has left hundreds of cars behind you unable to move’ can we have a chance to change habits.

-Ubud Accommodation Themes
+Accommodation Themes in Ubud

 Driving in Ubud?
 Take Parking Seriously